inveniosoftware/docs-invenio-rdm/docs/deployment/configuration.md

 ## Worker nodes

 Finally, the worker nodes.
 By default they are enabled, but you can cancel their deployment by setting `enabled` to `false`.
-If enabled, in the same fashion than the web nodes they require an `image`.
+If enabled, they require an `image` like the web nodes.

-In addition, you can configure how many worker nodes (replicas) will be deployed, which the application they will run, with which concurrency level and the logging level.
+In addition, you can configure the number of worker nodes (replicas) to be deployed, the application they will run, their concurrency level and their logging level.

 ``` yaml
 worker: